miklevin/MikeLev.in/_posts/2025-04-21-fasthtml-anywidget-host.md

 The model object passed by the host to the AFM's lifecycle methods is the cornerstone of frontend-backend interaction.<sup>10</sup> It provides a standardized API for bidirectional communication.

 * **Purpose:** The model interface acts as the abstraction layer between the widget's frontend JavaScript and the host's backend system (e.g., the Python kernel in Jupyter, or custom logic in a FastHTML host).
-* **Methods Breakdown:** The AFM specification defines a minimal set of methods that the host's model object must implement <sup>10</sup>:
+* **Methods Breakdown:** The AFM specification defines a minimal set of methods that the host's model object must implement<sup>10</sup>:
   * get(key: string): any: Retrieves the current value of a synchronized state property (key) from the backend model.
   * set(key: string, value: any): void: Informs the backend that the frontend intends to change the value of a synchronized state property (key) to value.
 This might not immediately update the backend state; save_changes is often needed.
   * on(eventName: string, callback: Function): void: Subscribes the frontend callback function to specific events from the backend.
 Key events include change:\<property_name\> (triggered when a synchronized property changes on the backend) and msg:custom (triggered when the backend sends a custom message).
-  * off(eventName?: string | null, callback?: Function | null): void: Unsubscribes a previously registered callback.
+  * off(eventName?: string &#124; null, callback?: Function &#124; null): void: Unsubscribes a previously registered callback.
   * save_changes(): void: Signals to the backend that any pending changes initiated by set should be processed and persisted.
 This is crucial for ensuring frontend interactions update the Python state.
-  * send(content: any, callbacks?: any, buffers?: ArrayBuffer | ArrayBufferView): void: Allows the frontend to send arbitrary custom messages (potentially including binary buffers) to the backend for processing.
+  * send(content: any, callbacks?: any, buffers?: ArrayBuffer &#124; ArrayBufferView): void: Allows the frontend to send arbitrary custom messages (potentially including binary buffers) to the backend for processing.
 * **Minimalism:** This interface is intentionally designed to be simpler and require fewer methods than the full ipywidgets.Widget model API (which is based on Backbone.js).<sup>10</sup> This simplification significantly lowers the implementation burden for new host platforms aiming for AFM compatibility.

 This decoupling, inherent in the AFM specification, enables the feasibility of a custom FastHTML host.
 AFM defines *what* the host must provide (load ESM, call lifecycle methods, implement the model interface, provide el) 10 but refrains from dictating *how* the host achieves this (e.g., the specific communication protocol or state management library used internally).
 This separation allows diverse host environments—Jupyter, Marimo, Panel, and potentially FastHTML—to utilize the *same* AFM frontend code by providing their own backend implementations that conform to the specified contract.<sup>6</sup> Consequently, the challenge for creating a FastHTML host shifts from adhering to Jupyter-specific protocols to implementing these defined host responsibilities using FastHTML's architectural components, such as ASGI, WebSockets, and Python logic.